by Paul Smitherman

-Throughout my career, I have always been fascinated by how this technology could be so powerful if deployed correctly yet at the same time could spread havoc if configured incorrectly.
-This is still true today - 15 years later.
+At Lanware we have always been fascinated by how this technology could be so powerful if deployed correctly yet at the same time spread havoc if configured incorrectly.

-At Lanware we receive many calls from frustrated Financial Services firms asking us to “health check” their Citrix environment.
-The reason people come to us is that on average within Financial Services industry, only 10% of Desktops are virtualised using technologies like Citrix, yet at Lanware we’ve achieved an incredible 70%.
+We receive many calls from frustrated Financial Services firms asking us to “health check” their Citrix environment.
+The reason people come to us is that on average within Financial Services industry, only 10% of Desktops are virtualised using technologies like Citrix, yet at Lanware we’ve achieved approximately 60%.
 So what’s our secret?

-Here I have identified my top five myths where people are getting it wrong!
+Here we have identified the top five areas where people are getting it wrong.

 1. Citrix is for everyone